donmccurdy/three-shadenodeloader/ISSUES.md

 ## Confused about v3 vs vec3

 Seems to be used both ways, but e.g. AttributeNode works with 'vec3' and not 'v3'.

+## Function name collisions and dependencies

+Suppose my function depends on a `frac` or `remap` function.
+I need to embed that in my function's code, which is likely to cause collisions with other nodes.
+And order matters.
+Dependency management is hard.

+## Setting .alpha forces transparency to true

+Not a major problem, but kind of unexpected.